felipecrp/atom-highlight-cursor-line/README.md

-Highlight every line with a cursor
+Highlight every line with a cursor using theme colors